google sheets

 Inserting a table in Google Sheets is a straightforward process that improves the organization and presentation of your data.
 Using tables simplifies data analysis and makes it more accessible.

 In this guide, we'll walk you through the steps needed to insert a table in Google Sheets.
-Additionally, we'll discuss why Sourcetable is a better alternative to using Google Sheets.
+We'll also explore why Sourcetable, an AI-powered spreadsheet platform, offers a better alternative to Google Sheets.

 To create a table in Google Sheets, start by opening Google Sheets and creating a new spreadsheet.
 Enter your column headers in the first row and input your row data in the corresponding columns.
 Highlight the data you want to include in the table.